 Peace, My Soul.

-Dr. Maya Angelou was one of the most renowned and influential voices of our time.
 Hailed as a global renaissance woman, Dr. Angelou was a celebrated poet, memoirist, novelist, educator, dramatist, producer, actress, historian, filmmaker, and civil rights activist.
-Sadly, she passed away earlier this year on May 28, 2014.
+She passed away on May 28, 2014.